EXPLAINER: Who are the jurors for trial of Kim Potter?

 The jurors who will hear testimony in former Minnesota police officer Kim Potter's trial in the death of Daunte Wright are a mostly white group, with two people who identify as Asian and one as Black

-A look at the jurors who will hear testimony in the manslaughter trial of former suburban Minneapolis police officer Kim Potter who is charged in the April shooting death of 20-year-old Black motorist Daunte Wright Potter says she meant to use her Taser on Wright and drew her gun by mistake.
+A look at jurors in the manslaughter trial of former suburban Minneapolis police officer Kim Potter who is charged in the April shooting death of 20-year-old Black motorist Daunte Wright Potter says she meant to use her Taser and drew her gun by mistake.
 Opening statements are scheduled for Wednesday.

+The jurors are anonymous by order of the court.
+The 12 who will deliberate if no alternates are needed include nine who identify as white, two who are Asian and one who is Black.
+The two alternates are white.
+The panel is evenly divided on gender.

 JUROR NO. 2